The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 Try Team Build Pro Free →The Long Game Pays Off

 Building trust takes longer than pitching strangers.
-That's undeniable.
+But consider the math:

 - Pitch 100 strangers: Maybe 2-3 sign up.
 Most quit within 90 days.